 Eventually they got talking.
-By this time Voormann’s relationship with Kirchherr had become mostly platonic, and she quickly began dating Sutcliffe.
+By this time Voormann’s relationship with Kirchherr had become mostly platonic, and she quickly began dating Stuart Sutcliffe.
 Kirchherr offered to take photographs of The Beatles.
-The first shoot took place in a local park called Der Dom.
+The first shoot took place in a local fairground called Der Dom.

 The Beatles were dressed like teddy boys, with these very, very pointed shoes which we in Hamburg had never seen before, We were fascinated with those, just like they were with our things.
 And their very tight trousers and little tiny grey jackets.
 They didn’t have many clothes, of course.
 And their hair was combed back with sideboards.

 Kirchherr was the first serious photographer to take pictures of the group.
 The Beatles were apparently “incredibly excited” to be photographed, and her images of them in Hamburg still retain an iconic, stylistically distinctive quality.